 This article about improving your investment performance with an equity analysis strategy was written by Jack Lyons.
 Jack has worked as an equity analyst and auditor in Dublin, Ireland.
-He focuses on applying a quantitative net net and Acquirer’s Multiple strategy in his personal account.
-Article image (Creative Commons) by Tero Vesalainn, edited by The Broken Leg.
+He focuses on applying a quantitative net net and Acquirer's Multiple strategy in his personal account.
+Article image (Creative Commons) by Tero Vesalainn, edited by Broken Leg Investing.

 Less is more! — it’s a phrase that people often use incorrectly, inappropriately, or, to appear wiser than they really are.

 However, as annoying and ill-advised as these clichés often appear, they do have their place in the English language.
 And for the sake of this article, this is great news, because I’m about to use one again.